GitDevMo/bushmissiongen/BushMissionGen/README.txt

 BushMissionGen by f99mlu @ 2021 - The first official mission generator for MSFS 2020!
 Requires: Java 8 or newer
-Big thanks to Lithilium for the original source files!
+Thanks to Lithilium for the original sim files.
+And to cptdev for the extra documents!

 The tool generates all the directories and files needed, including default single color images, to compile a bush or landing mission.
 The input file is one single text file or XLSX file containing waypoint names, coordinates, generic mission data, nav log texts, etc.